-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Examination feedback is given using the Faculty of Science and Engineering standard form.

 Failure Redemption: A supplementary examination will form 100% of the module mark.